influxdata/flux/docs/SPEC.md

 Set assigns a static value to each record.
 The key may modify and existing column or it may add a new column to the tables.
-If the column that is modified is part of the group key, then the output tables will be regroup as needed.
+If the column that is modified is part of the group key, then the output tables will be regrouped as needed.

 Set has the following properties: